jiriklepl/polybench-noarr/bs.md

 **These require a slight reimplementation to support tiling:**

 - atax
-- correlation (upper triangular)
-  - can be transformed similarly to covariance
 - covariance (upper triangular)
   - consists of multiple independent traversals
   - the penultimate traversal supports tiling of `i` and `k`, but not `j`